lollum/lollum-page-builder/README.md

 # Lollum Page Builder
-A simple and lightweight page builder for developers.
+A simple and lightweight WordPress page builder for developers.

 ## Description
 The Lollum Page Builder plugin is a simple page builder meant for developers.
 It doesn't provide tons of features, mega-effects or super options.
 It's a simple grid with a few predefined blocks.
 And it provides a simple filter for the creation of new blocks.
 Unannounced pull requests generally not welcome, I maintain this repo as my own page builder.
 But feel free to open issues to discuss first: the idea is to keep this page builder as simple as possible.